ivan-kleshnin/unredux/README.md

 concepts.
 In second parts we refactor our solutions: extract them into separate files, make them cleaner and more stable.

-*Most of the code is currently written "from head", without a proper verification, so please report problems in Issues.*

 ## Q-A

 ### Why not AngularJS?